HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/disruption-info/index.md

 ## Response language

 Response language can be changed by using the request header `Accept-Language`.
+[Here](../4-translations) is more information.

 ### Query all currently available disruption info